-Do the values of adherence to the company culture, commitment, ability to learn, develop people and cooperate take precedence over tangible results in the role?
+Do the values of adherence to the company's culture, commitment, ability to learn, develop people and cooperate, take precedence over tangible results in the role?

 The inclusive vision

-It implies that the company strives to build HR policies that recognize and value the diversity of talents of all individuals.
-By highlighting and recognizing the implicitskills that characterize each individual, this management model can therefore contribute more to professional and personal development.
-The rapid evolution of professions gives rise to numerous reconversions.
-This gives employees the opportunity to make use of previously unused skills skills, or to acquire new ones through reskilling schemes.
+It implies that the company strives to build HR policies that recognize and value the diversity of abilities of all individuals.
+By highlighting and recognizing the implicitskills that characterize each individual, this management model can contribute more to professional and personal fulfillment.
+The rapid evolution of professions is giving rise to a strong appetite for reconversion (1 in 2 French people are currently considering this).
+This gives employees the opportunity to make the most of previously unused skills skills, or to acquire new ones through reskilling schemes.

 As such, you may be inspired by our article on the new opportunities to rise in skills .

 As a result, a majority of HRDs believe that talent management policy now concerns all employees (compared to 44% of employees in 2017).